 This describes a two-range particle diffusion process, whereby the rate of particle spreading depends on how long the dynamics have been ongoing (Taylor, 1920).
-Fig. (3)b compares this variance to the numerical solutions and exhibits a crossover between ballistic and normal scaling regimes at \(\tau = 1/k\).
-The variance approximation is good apart from small undershooting at short times.
-Here, small contributions to the variance from velocity fluctuations in the motion state become visible, suggesting that particle velocity fluctuations during motions slow the diffusion at short timescales.
+Fig. (3)b compares this variance to the numerical solutions and simulations.
+The variance exhibits a crossover between ballistic and normal scaling regimes at $\tau = 1/k$.
+The variance approximation approximate variance calculation is good apart from small undershooting at short times.
+Here, small contributions to the variance from velocity fluctuations in the motion state become visible, suggesting consistent with the expectation that particle velocity fluctuations during motions enhance the will enhance the particle diffusion at short timescales.